FAQ stationary installations

 If an existing representative shall be replaced or removed instead of adding a new representative ‘Replace’ or ‘Remove’ is to be used.

 When a person is to be assigned first time in the Union Registry a URID (union registry identifier) needs to be created by that person first.
+A description of the procedure can be found via the link below.

 • There are four different types of authorised representatives for EU-100 accounts